sayanbose04/Delta_Task-1_Sayan/README.md

 ## Features of the Game

-- The grid size for the gaem is 20 x 20.
+- The grid size for the game is 20 x 20.
 - The snake size keeps on increasing as it continues to eat the food in the form of colored blocks.
 - The score of the player increases by 1 as the snake eats each colored block.
 - On-Screen direction controls have been provided to steer the snake in all the four directions.